Azure/azure-webpubsub/docs/getting-started/work-with-azure-function/js-work-with-azure-function.md

 After connection is established, you will receive messages through the WebSocket connection.
 So we use `WebSocket.on('message', ...)` to listen to incoming messages.

-Now save the code above as `subscribe.js` and run it using `node subscribe "<connection-string>" <hub-name>` (`<connection-string>` can be found in "Keys" tab in Azure portal, `<hub-name>` can be any alphabetical string you like), you'll see a `connected` message printed out, indicating that you have successfully connected to the service.
+Now save the code above as `subscribe.js` and run it using `node subscribe "<connection-string>"` (`<connection-string>` can be found in "Keys" tab in Azure portal), you'll see a `connected` message printed out, indicating that you have successfully connected to the service.

 > Make sure your connection string is enclosed by quotes ("") in Linux as connection string contains semicolon.